jmah/OsiriX-Quad-Buffered-Stereo/README-Development.txt

   VTK performs stereo rendering in the OpenGL renderer, using the OpenGL geometry to calculate the appropriate images for left and right eyes.
-VTK performs volume renderings in its own software and then places it into the OpenGL scene as a texture on a simple quad (plane).
+VTK performs ray cast volume renderings in software and then places it into the OpenGL scene as a texture on a simple quad (plane).
 Without modification, this quad is placed close to the camera, adding extra stereo separation to the volume.
 For the volume to be correctly displayed, the quad must be